Org-Space-Medicine-Engineering-Design/project-lunar/Inspiration4/README.md

 * One row per measurement
 * Preserves longitudinal structure
-* Suitable for mixed-effects models
+* Suitable for data exploration
-* Suitable for repeated-measures analyses
+* Suitable for harmonization workflows
 * Suitable for longitudinal visualization

 ---